demisto/content-docs/docs/contributing/contributing.md

 This article describes the contribution process for Cortex XSOAR content.

-Contributing allows clients and partners who made new content, or modified exiting content (enhancements, bug-fixes, etc.), to share their work with the community by making it publicly available in the [Cortex XSOAR Marketplace](https://cortex.marketplace.pan.dev/marketplace/).
+Contributing allows clients and partners who created new content, or modified exiting content (enhancements, bug-fixes, etc.), to share their work with the community by making it publicly available in [Cortex XSOAR Marketplace](https://cortex.marketplace.pan.dev/marketplace/).
-Content can be XSOAR, partner, or community supported, and can be either [free or paid](../partners/premium-packs#pricing).
+Content can be Cortex XSOAR, partner, or community supported, and can be either [free or paid](../partners/premium-packs#pricing).

 All content (except for paid content packs) is open source, and is hosted on the [Cortex XSOAR Content GitHub Repository](https://github.com/demisto/content), licensed under the [MIT license](https://github.com/demisto/content/blob/master/LICENSE).